 Millions of parents across the country work in jobs with low wages, challenging scheduling practices, and minimal benefits.
 Parents in the low-wage workforce often have unpredictable and unstable work schedules over which they have little control, which can wreak havoc on transportation and child care arrangements.
 Insufficient work hours, together with low wages, can also deprive parents of the income they need to provide for their children.
-The challenging schedules of many low-wage jobs can leave parents struggling to arrange and afford the high-quality early care and education their children need to succeed in school and beyond.
+The challenging schedules in many low-wage jobs can leave parents struggling to arrange and afford the high-quality early care and education their children need to succeed in school and beyond.

-Data show how the schedules associated with many low-wage jobs can undermine working parents’ ability to care for their children.
+The schedules associated with many low-wage jobs can undermine working parents’ ability to care for their children.

 - More than one in four low-wage workers have nonstandard work schedules.
 Low-wage industries like retail, food service and home health care often require work hours outside of 6 am to 6 pm on weekdays.

 - Many parents working in low-wage jobs have unstable, unpredictable, and often inadequate hours, scheduled with little regard for their needs or preferences.
 A working parent scheduled for an “on-call” shift will find out just hours before the shift whether she must actually report to work, and other “just-in-time” scheduling practices—often supported by scheduling software—can produce frequent, last-minute changes to scheduled shifts and work hours that vary widely from week to week.

 - Among those who work in hourly jobs, almost three-quarters of young adults (ages 26 to 32)—a group that is particularly likely to have young children at home—report that their work hours fluctuate each month

 - Forty-one percent of young adults working in hourly jobs report knowing their work schedule one week or less in advance.

 - About half of low-wage workers report having little or no control over the timing of their work hours.